Scunnies/pands-project/README.md

 ### Summary Information
 I use `shape` to give me some basic information on my array, namely the number of rows and columns, a simple and useful tool to tell me what I'm dealing with.

-This data set being quite small, very famous and scrutinised to death I already know that the data is ship shape for analysis and doesn't require any tidy-up but it seems also to be good practice when dealing with data to check for null values as a program encountering a null value may return an error.
+This data set being quite small, very famous and scrutinised to death I already know that the data is ship-shape for analysis and doesn't require any tidy-up but it seems also to be good practice when dealing with data to check for null values as a program encountering a null value may return an error and/or skew the analysis.
 Missing values are usually represented in the form of Nan, null or None.

 To establish null values I used the code `data.isna().sum()` which gives the sum of missing values.